mskim/rlayout/README.md

 		this will create graphic from right_space, and bottom_space
 - manual hyphenation with - in the middle of English and number, break at hyphen

+2021_03_08
+	- remove stroke_sides in NewsBoxMaker, it should be set by front-end

 2021_03_03
 	- update article folders when saving article_info
 	- fix bug when auto_ajdust max_heigth, articles that are shorter than max_height